-Forward-looking statements are based on a number of reasonable assumptions that have been made as at the date of this AIF and is subject to known and unknown risks and uncertainties that may cause actual result and performance to be materially different than from those expressed by those forwardlooking information, including the following:
+Forward-looking statements are based on a number of reasonable assumptions that have been made as at the date of this AIF and is subject to known and unknown risks and uncertainties that may cause actual result and performance to be materially different than from those expressed by those forward-looking information, including the following:

 - i.
 The Company's ability to continue its growth organically through prospect generation; - ii.
 The Company's expectation to successfully purchase royalties and other rights; - iii.
 The Company's ability to successfully generate early-stage mineral exploration projects and to further advance these projects through earn-in option agreements for milestone payments and work commitments with the ultimate goal of generating an Net Smelter Return ("NSR") royalty or other royalty agreements ("Royalties" or individually a "Royalty") once the earn-in agreement is completed and the earn-in option is exercised or sale the sale of mineral exploration projects for cash and/or equity consideration and obtaining a Royalty interest; - iv.
 The counterparties' technical and financial commitment to advance the projects, comply to the terms of the earn-in option agreements to continue its milestone payments and work commitments, and exercise of the earn-in option when all obligations are fully satisfied; - v.
-The impact of the novel coronavirus ("COVID-19") on the Company's operations and performance; - vi.
-Assumptions and projections on operating and capital costs, commodity prices, interest rates and foreign currency; - vii.
-Sufficient liquidity in its marketable securities portfolio assets; and viii.
+Assumptions and projections on operating and capital costs, commodity prices, interest rates and foreign currency; - vi.
+Sufficient liquidity in its marketable securities portfolio assets; and - vii.
 Statements referencing to the Company's opportunities, future growth prospects and performance.

-Forward-looking information in this AIF includes disclosures regarding NSR royalty payments to be paid to the Company by First Majestic Silver Corp. ("First Majestic"), the owners and operator of the Ermitaño mine located in Mexico and that the forecasted revenue which are based on First Majestic "NI 43-101 Technical Report on Mineral Resource and Mineral Reserve Estimates" having an effective date of June 30, 2021.
-In addition to the technical report, the disclosure herein also contains and the updated mineral reserve and resource estimates for the Ermitaño mine based on the Santa Elena Mineral Reserve and Resource Estimates with an effective date of December 31, 2022 as announced by First Majestic on March 31, 2023 and as disclosed in their December 31, 2022 AIF.
+Forward-looking information in this AIF includes disclosures regarding NSR royalty payments to be paid to the Company by First Majestic Silver Corp. ("First Majestic"), the owners and operator of the Ermitaño mine located in Mexico and that the forecasted revenue which is based on First Majestic "NI 43-101 Technical Report on Mineral Resource and Mineral Reserve Estimates" having an effective date of June 30, 2021.
+In addition to the technical report, the disclosure herein also contains and the updated mineral reserve and resource estimates for the Ermitaño mine based on the Santa Elena Mineral Reserve and Resource Estimates with an effective date of December 31, 2023, as announced by First Majestic on April 1, 2024, and as disclosed in their December 31, 2023 AIF.
 Forward-looking statements are based on several material assumptions, which management of the Company believe to be reasonable, including, but not limited to, the continuation of mining operations in respect of which the Company will receive NSR royalty payments, that the commodity prices will not experience a material adverse change, mining operations that underlie the royalty will operate in accordance with the disclosed parameters and other assumptions may be set out herein.